Pune-based National boxing champ drives tempo to make ends meet

-28-year-old Mrunal Bhosale has a Bronze medal at the National championship under his belt, but no steady job to fall back on; he drives a goods carrier in Pune to eke out a living and keep his dreams of an international medal alive
+28-yr-old Mrunal Bhosale has a Bronze medal at the National championship under his belt, drives a goods carrier in Pune to eke out a living, keep his dreams of an international medal alive

 Mrunal Bhosale has twin identities.
 Around the Jawaharlal Nehru Stadium in Pune, where his club Maharashtra Institute of Games & Sports (MIGS) is located, the 28-year-old is known as the champion boxer, but for everyone else he is just a tempowala.

 For years, Bhosale did various odd jobs to keep himself afloat while nurturing his dream of winning a national medal and going on to make the country proud by competing in international events.
 Despite excelling in district- and state-level events, Bhosale had hung up his gloves in frustration in 2002 because he could not reach the national stage.

 Bhosale practises for four hours every day and spends the rest of the time driving a tempo to earn his livelihood.
 Pics/Harit Joshi

 When he finally took up the sport again, four years later, the only thing that kept him going in the face of the most trying circumstances was the hope that he would get some recognition, a job and access to good training facilities, so that he could focus on his first love boxing.

 Mrunal Bhosale’s coaches have advised him to take nutrition supplements, but his family cannot afford them.
 The boxer manages on home-cooked food